kaizen-ai/kaizenflow/documentation/general/notebooks.md

 - Typically we use as first cells the following ones:

 ### Description

-    ```python
+- Add a description of the notebook for the reader
+    ```
     ## Description
     - This notebook was used for prototyping / debugging code that was moved
       in the file `abc.py`
     ```

 ### Imports

-- Import the needed libraries: it's better to put all the imports in one cell, so you can easily re-import everything in one shot
+- Import the needed libraries: it's better to put all the imports in one cell:
     ```python
     ## Imports